paritytech/txwrapper-core/docs/README.md

 2. Checkout a branch `name-update-deps`.

-3. In order to update all the polkadot-js dependencies and resolutions, run `yarn update-pjs-deps && yarn`.
+3. In order to update all the polkadot-js dependencies and resolutions, run `yarn up '@polkadot/*'`.

 5. Ensure there are no issues by running the following commands.
 If any type errors occur due to the updated dependencies, please file an issue [here](https://github.com/paritytech/txwrapper-core/issues).